-Discuss what happens to the community when negative comments are used.
+Reflect on how a community is weakened by negative comments, just like the one hurtful comment affected everyone touching the yarn.
 Just as kind words encourage people to be kind to others, unkindness is passed around and breaks community bonds of support.

 Summarize the lesson by stating that a strong community is built on positive BEE-haviors passed around and around.
 For more sophisticated learners, you may introduce the concept of community capital: when you invest positive behaviors into the community, others are likely to pay them back with further kindnesses.